 Legend has it that if you manage to hop onto the head, keep your balance, and take off your shirt while still standing facing the wall, luck in love will follow you.

 The gargoyle head was supposed to represent an owl.
 It was once the end of a pipe that drained rainwater from the top of the building.
-The pipes were rerouted a long time ago, and water doesn't flow from its mouth anymore.
+The maskeron serves its purpose to the present day distributing rain water from the roof to the ground.
+When it’s raining the the water will be rushing out from its mouth.